Xylophone

 Carl Orff revived this ancient instrument around 1910 to be used in his “school works.”
 A simple but multifarious instrument.

-Suitable for kids, with or without musical knowledge.
+Suitable for children, with or without musical knowledge.

 The Auris models consist of pine wood panels that can easily be put together.
 The heavy sound plates from Acacia wood rest on them loosely and can be changed.
 The sound is strong and clear.